titilda/appunti/Numerical Linear Algebra/index.md

 $$

 where $x^{(0)}$ can be chosen at random and $r^{(0)} = d^{(0)} = b - Ax^{(0)}$.

+A variant of this method, the **Conjugate Gradient Squared method** is used to sompute the solution for a non-symmetric system (computing the solution of $A^TA x = A^T b$, which has a condition number that is the square of the condition number of $A$).
+This also works with [rectangular system](#overdetermined-linear-systems).

 ## Preconditioned gradient methods